 Welcome to the website of the Peeper laboratory at the Netherlands Cancer Institute (NKI) Amsterdam.
-By function-based oncogenomic approaches our objective is to dissect essential cancer cell signaling networks and to identify novel pharmacologically tractable targets for therapeutic intervention.
+Our objective is to use advanced techniques including function-based oncogenomic approaches to dissect essential cancer cell signaling networks and identify novel pharmacologically tractable targets for therapeutic intervention.

 Functional oncogenomics are a common tool of the lab.
 The development of cancer is a multistep process, involving distinct (epi)genetic changes.
 Each step is rate limiting for completion of the transformation process.
 The Peeper laboratory is interested in dissecting how these genetic defects cooperatively cause cancer.
 But we are taking this also a step further: we use function-based genetic approaches to screen for vulnerabilities of cancer cells in the context of targeted treatment, aiming to discover novel combinatorial intervention strategies.